 “What can he tell me?
 He doesn’t even want to be a bear.”

 “So ask him what he’s running from.”

-But the furless one had gotten hip to our attention, and he didn’t like it.
+But the furless one had gotten hip to our attention and was giving us a sour-eyed look.
 I had to make a show of looking all around the room for someone else.

 “Well,” said Jimmy, “if you don’t want to talk to him, why don’t you ask a wild bear?”